 The Ombuds Office is a resource for informal dispute resolution.
 If you decide you want to use a formal dispute process like a grievance or an appeal, we’ll refer you to other offices that handle those processes

 Can’t serve as your personal advocate

 The Ombuds Officer is always neutral.
-She cannot serve as an advocate for any individual (but she will advocate for fairness).
+They cannot serve as an advocate for any individual (but will advocate for fairness).